 A. Our price includes your equipment and entrance for a full day so you can stay as long as you like.
 But on average groups should allow between 2 and 4 hours.
 You should allow about 15-20 minutes for registration and getting your gear, and another 10 minutes for the safety talk.
 Then you’ll be taken out to the staging area where you choose which fields you want to play first.
 Then it’s up to your group to decide how many games and which fields they want to play.

 Q. You have eight different fields.
 Which ones can I play?

 A. You can play any of them, or all of them, as many times as you like.
 Most times players will try each field once to determine which ones they like the best.
 Then they play their favorites several times; sometimes playing different games or having the teams change ends after each game.
 View our Fields.

 Q. How do I tell my teammates from my opponents?

-A. Each team receives a red or a yellow team armband.
+A. Each team receives a red, blue or a yellow team armband.
 But just like a real battle make sure you look to see the team colour before shooting at them.
 If you accidentally shoot one of your own teammates they (and you) are still in the game though they probably don’t appreciate it.

 Q. How big are the playing fields?

 A. Our paintball complex covers many, many acres and each field is a different size and offers a completely different scenario.
 The woods of ‘Heartbreak Hill’ is our largest and great for big groups.
 ‘Debris Village’ and ‘The Fuel Depot’ are our smallest, perfect for smaller teams and even one-on-one action.
 The remaining five are of similar size but with very different terrain and playability.
 You really need to try them all to determine your personal favorites.
 View our Fields.